 - Hydrofluoric acid is actually deadlier than portrayed here.
 A fairly small amount of it landing on skin can lead to death fairly quickly by affecting calcium metabolism.
 Jesse shouldn't have survived his exposure in this episode.

-- A 2013 episode of MythBusters revealed that the trope had actually been played straight in this scene.
+- A 2013 episode of MythBusters revealed that the trope had actually been played straight in the Breaking Bad scene described above.
 Adam and Jamie found that hydrofluoric acid wouldn't completely destroy organic tissues, so they switched to sulfuric acid with a dose of (what appeared to be) hydrogen peroxide (AKA special sauce) to boost its corrosive power (this combination is often called "piranha solution" in real life, because the aforementioned Caro's acid is formed when mixing these two chemicals, and is used for cleaning stubborn organic matter off of glassware).
 They put 35 pounds of pig carcass parts and 6 gallons of their acid mixture in a ceramic-coated cast iron tub; the acid destroyed most of the carcass, but did not eat through the tub or the floor below it.
 When they used 36 gallons of acid in a fiberglass tub, the carcass was reduced to a black organic sludge in a spectacularly smoky and violent reaction - but again, neither the tub nor the floor gave way under the acid's effects.

 - Averted in an episode of The Lucy Show of all places.
 Lucille Ball and Vivian Vance attend a night-school chemistry class, and Lucy panics when she gets splashed with a very weak acid... until the instructor tells her that the stuff she got covered in was effectively harmless.